Yves Chauvin

 Yves Chauvin ([iv ʃovɛ̃]; 10 October 1930 – 27 January 2015) was a French chemist and Nobel Prize laureate.
-He was honorary research director at the Institut français du pétrole and a member of the French Academy of Science.
+He was honorary research director at the Institut français du pétrole and a member of the French Academy of Sciences.
 He was known for his work for deciphering the process of olefin metathesis for which he was awarded the 2005 Nobel Prize in Chemistry along with Robert H. Grubbs and Richard R. Schrock.

 Life

 Yves Chauvin was born on 10 October 1930 in Menen, Belgium, to French parents; his father worked as an electrical engineer.
 He graduated in 1954 from the École supérieure de chimie physique électronique de Lyon.
 He began working in the chemical industry but was frustrated there.
 He is quoted as saying, "If you want to find something new, look for something new...there is a certain amount of risk in this attitude, as even the slightest failure tends to be resounding, but you are so happy when you succeed that it is worth taking the risk."
 In 1960, Chauvin began working for the French Petroleum Institute in Rueil-Malmaison.
 He became honorary director of research there following his retirement from the institute in 1995.
 Chauvin also served as an emeritus (retired) director of research at the Lyon School of Chemistry, Physics, and Electronics.